-I was sitting with my best friend while she worked on her budget, and I was probably scrolling through Instagram when she asked me, “How much debt do you have?”
-I replied with I don’t know.
-“Maybe $35K”.
-The reality was up to then I didn’t like analyzing, nor did I ever want to come face to face with the stark reality of my financial situation.
+I was sitting with my best friend (my now fiance) while she worked on her budget.
+As I scrolled through Instagram she asked me, “How much debt do you have?”
+I replied “I don’t know, maybe $35K”.
+The reality was up to then I didn’t like thinking about what I owed, nor did I ever want to come face to face with the stark reality of my financial situation.
 So for a while, I’d pay $20 to $100 on my loans.
 I wasn’t even covering the interest.
-I’d avoid Mohela’s calls, and sometimes they’d call me from different numbers after I paid off my debt I made a promise to myself that I’d never avoid debt collection calls.
+I’d avoid Mohela’s (student loan service) calls, and sometimes they’d call me from different numbers.
+After I paid off my debt I made a promise to myself that I’d never avoid debt collection calls.

-May 2013, I lost my job, for the first time since graduating from college, I was without a steady income, not to mention the mental stress, self-doubt, and forlorn feeling unemployment brings.
-It took me almost six months before I found another job.
-Those months were dark and often lonely.
-I must have applied for over a thousand jobs easily with few callbacks all the while my debt was accumulating interest to my detriment.
-I got calls several times a day, and once a week I’d answer the debt collection calls from Mohela to ensure I’d deferred my payments.
-Once I got back on my feet, I started chipping away at my debt, and most notably, my lifestyle changed.
-I shared with a friend yesterday.
-I ate mostly rice and stew for several months.
+Being from Ghana it was easy but I ate rice with stew, smoothies, and oatmeal for several months.
 I had laser-like intensity when I got serious about eliminating my debt.
 Full disclosure I did not have a car payment.
 I drove Acura, a 2003 Acura TL that gave me fits but she fought until her last days.
 At the time, I was working in insurance sales and would throw every bonus at my debt, and I became the aggressor.
-My loans were set up were in sequential order, and some sequences had higher interest loans than others.
+My loans were set up in sequential order, and some sequences had higher interest loans than others.
 I decided to start paying off those loans first.
-Call your loan provider and learn how much your per diem is on each loan you have.
-Some of mine were as high as $3 meaning over a year without payment I could accrue $1,095
+After procrastinating for days, I called Mohela and inquired about my per-diem and loan balance.
+Some of loans gained $3 a day meaning over a year without payment I could accrue $1,095